 – unknown –

-- Take it one step or area at a time.
-If you tend to feel overwhelmed, start small and work your way up!
+- Focus on One Area at a Time – If you tend to feel overwhelmed, start small and work your way up!
 Some areas give you maximum impact for little effort, which will make you feel accomplished and hopefully, snowball into more decluttering!
 Scroll down for a list of things you can declutter in minutes.

-- Whatever space you are working on, create trash/recycle/donate/relocate piles in that proximity to make decluttering quick and painless.
+- Divide – Create trash/recycle/donate/relocate piles in that proximity to make decluttering quick and painless.

-- Immediately place trash and recycling in the appropriate bins and donations in your vehicle.
+- Remove Trash / Recycling and Donations Immediately – Transfer your piles to your trash and recycling bins and place donations in your trunk.
 It gives you a sense of accomplishment while eliminating the risk that items will re-enter the home.
-This is particularly important if you’re going through toys!
+This is essential if you’re going through toys!

 When You’re Decluttering, Ask Yourself: